kubernetes/website/docs/tutorials/stateful-application/zookeeper.md

 When a Pod in the `zk` StatefulSet is (re)scheduled, it will always have the same PersistentVolume mounted to the ZooKeeper server's data directory.
-Even when the Pods are rescheduled, all of the writes made to the ZooKeeper servers' WALs, and all of its snapshots, remain durable.
+Even when the Pods are rescheduled, all of the writes made to the ZooKeeper servers' WALs, and all of thier snapshots, remain durable.

 ### Ensuring Consistent Configuration